WICG/display-locking/explainer-intrinsic-size.md

 layout of a subtree is *not available*.
 The layout can be unavailable in situations such as:
 * The subtree is not yet fully loaded from the network, or rendered into DOM
-* a custom element or framework The User Agent has temporarily skipped rendering for the subtree as an optimization
+* a custom element, framework or the User Agent has temporarily skipped rendering for the subtree as an optimization

 Note that these two cases can be seen as the same use case, if the concept of